Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 So Tony Stark is kidnapped and held in a cave.

-Instead of wasting precious mental energy, he fully accepted the situation he was in, and immediately started thinking about how to exploit any tool, ability, and opportunity at his disposal.
+Instead of wasting precious mental energy, he fully accepted the situation and immediately started thinking about how to exploit any tool, ability, and opportunity at his disposal.

 A Quick Recap:

-Now, I know that many authority figures in our society do not have these qualities.
-Not even close.
+Now, I know that many influential figures in our society do not have these qualities.

 They have no discipline, they’re mediocre at their job, and if you got to know them personally, you’d realize that despite having a lot of money and power, they’re miserable.